Interview Questions On Packages In Java

 Ans: The standard package is the package that contains all libraries or pre-defined class files.
 There are two types of standard packages:

-1. Core packages (which are starts with Java)
+1. Core packages (which start with Java)

-2. Extension packages (Which are starts with Javax)
+2. Extension packages (Which start with Javax)

 Example: For Core packages For Extension packages